rijegaro287/kv-cli/plan.md

   * ✓ Create an executable for the cli (uses the database controller)
 * ✓ Use unit testing framework
   * ✓ Unit Test: Parser, Controller, CLI

-### Known Issues
-* There is no way of entering spaces when saving a string
-* put command needs datatype to update value
-* Update help